 Mosaic would like to thank Human Appeal International for its support for the primary school programme.

-We are very grateful for the support of the TRS Foundation, John Laing Foundation and the players of the People’s Postcode Lottery, the TRS Foundation and the John Laing Charitable Trust, for providing additional support to enable the programme to be delivered.
+We are very grateful for the support of the TRS Foundation, John Laing Foundation and the players of the People’s Postcode Lottery for their generous support of the primary school mentoring programme.

 We are grateful to Education Partnerships UK, who as our accreditation partner, enable the parents taking part in this programme to receive a Level 1 Accreditation.

 Mosaic Primary School Programme 2016-17 – Overview for mentors